Hi, I’m Colin Marshall, a Seoul-based essayist, broadcaster, and public speaker on cities and culture.

-I’m now at work on the book A Los Angeles Primer: Mastering the Stateless City, and I also write essays for The Guardian, Los Angeles Review of Books, Bookforum, Open Culture, Put This On, The Japan Foundation, The Millions, 3Quarksdaily, The Quarterly Conversation, and Maximum Fun.
+I’m at work on the book A Los Angeles Primer: Mastering the Stateless City, and I also write or have written for The Guardian, Los Angeles Review of Books, Bookforum, Boing Boing, Open Culture, Put This On, The Japan Foundation, The Millions, 3Quarksdaily, The Quarterly Conversation, and Maximum Fun.

 My public speaking tends to cover the same suite of subjects referenced above, especially cities in cinema.
+I’ve presented at events like Portland and Los Angeles: The Cities in Cinema at the Hollywood Theatre and the San Francisco Urban Film Festival as well as at schools like Chapman University and California State University Long Beach.
 If you’ve got any inquiries, please do feel free to send them along to the e-mail address below.

 contact: colinjmarshall at gmail

-- Los Angeles: A City that Outgrew its Masterplan, essays from A Los Angeles Primer
+- Los Angeles: A City that Outgrew its Masterplan, essays from A Los Angeles Primer, the Korea in California and the California in Korea, the Gentrification of Skid Row

 - Seattle: South Lake Union, the Downtown Amazon Built

-- Las Vegas: Downtown and the Downtown Project
+- Las Vegas: Downtown and the Downtown Project, the urban planning of the Strip

 - Japan: Chris Marker, Sans Soleil, and Japan, Four Western literary expats in postwar Japan, Isle of Dreams by Keizo Hino and The Paradise Bird Tattoo by Choukitsu Kurumatani, Take Ivy by Teruyoshi Hayashida, et al.

-- Korea: Three novels by Kim Young-ha, the films of Hong Sangsoo, An Urbanist’s Tour of South Korea (Seoul, Songdo, Changwon, Busan)
+- Korea: Three novels by Kim Young-ha, the films of Hong Sangsoo, An Urbanist’s Tour of South Korea (Seoul, Songdo, Changwon, Busan), the Korea in California and the California in Korea

 - Canada: Four books about Vancouver, Toronto’s multiculturalism